abhishektiwari/hbat/CONTRIBUTING.md

 # Contributing Guidelines

-:tada: **First off, thank you for considering contributing to our project!** :tada:
+Thank you for considering contributing to HBAT project!

-This is a community-driven project, so it's people like you that make it useful and successful.
+This is a open-source project, so it's people like you that make it useful and successful.
 These are some of the many ways to contribute:

-* :bug: Submitting bug reports and feature requests
+* Submitting bug reports and feature requests
-* :memo: Writing tutorials or examples
+* Writing tutorials or examples
-* :mag: Fixing typos and improving the documentation
+* Fixing typos and improving the documentation
-* :bulb: Writing code for everyone to use
+* Writing code for new features
-* :people_holding_hands: Community engagement and outreach

 If you get stuck at any point you can create an [issue](https://github.com/abhishektiwari/hbat/issues) on GitHub.